Fellow Bandperson: July 19, 2017

 CHARTS ON THE WEB: Thanks to our chartmaster, Chris Quinn, we have a good collection of charts available.
 You may have to enter a name/password to view the charts on the website (http://ltwcmb.com/charts), so just enter “charts” for both the name and password.

 LYRICS: Note that the words to almost all of the songs are in a pdf file on the web site.
 If some are missing or incorrect let Smiley know and we will update the web site.
-This file was redone recently.
-There is a short one with just the lyrics we sing and a long with with more stuff.
+There is a short one with just the lyrics we sing and a long one with with more stuff.
+The short one is a pdf file with a table of contents that points to the tunes (some pdf readers will go directly to the words if you click the toc item).
+Put it on your handheld device and sing the tunes more or less correctly.